 Outside of audiology, Dr. Thea enjoys spending time with her husband (Kyle), their three young children (Haakon, Annika, and Kjerstin), and their golden retriever (Rio).
 She also enjoys exercise, traveling, and cooking.

 Do you live with ringing, rushing, or buzzing in your ears?
 You are experiencing tinnitus, a condition characterized by an awareness of a sound not caused by an external noise.
 Although tinnitus will not trigger hearing loss, its presence may negatively affect your daily routine, your relationships, your career, and your ability to relax and enjoy life.
 Whether it lingers in the background or dominates your sense of hearing, tinnitus can disrupt your day and leave you feeling frustrated and exhausted.
-For help, contact the doctors of audiology at our Scottsdale location.
-We can evaluate the severity of your tinnitus and recommend a personalized solution to treat your unique symptoms.
+Dr. Wickey and Dr. Sayer can evaluate the severity of your tinnitus and recommend a personalized solution to treat your unique symptoms.

 - Resound Linx2™ with Made-for-iPhone Tinnitus Relief App